-- G. "Obtaining verifiable consent" means making any reasonable effort (taking into consideration available technology) to ensure that before personal information is collected from a child, a parent of the child: - Receives notice of the operator's personal information collection, use, and disclosure practices; and - 2.
-Authorizes any collection, use, and/or disclosure of the personal information. - H. "Online contact information" means an e-mail address or any other substantially similar identifier that permits direct contact with a person online, including but not limited to, an instant messaging user identifier, a voice over internet protocol (VOIP) identifier, or a video chat user identifier. - "Operator" means any person who operates a Web site located on the Internet or an online service and who collects or maintains personal information from or about the users of or visitors to such Web site or online service, or on whose behalf such information is collected or maintained, or offers products or services for sale through that Web site or online service, where such Web site or online service is operated for commercial purposes involving commerce among the several States, or with one or more foreign nations; in any territory of the United States or in the District of Columbia, or between any such territory and another such territory or any State or foreign nation; or between the District of Columbia and any State, territory, or foreign nation. - J. "Parent" includes a legal guardian. - K. "Person" means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity. - L. "Personal information" means individually identifiable information about an individual collected online, including:
+- Receives notice of the operator's personal information collection, use, and disclosure practices; and - 2.
+Authorizes any collection, use, and/or disclosure of the personal information. - G. "Online contact information" means an e-mail address or any other substantially similar identifier that permits direct contact with a person online, including but not limited to, an instant messaging user identifier, a voice over internet protocol (VOIP) identifier, or a video chat user identifier. - H. "Operator" means any person who operates a website located on the Internet or an online service and who collects or maintains personal information from or about the users of or visitors to such website or online service, or on whose behalf such information is collected or maintained, or offers products or services for sale through that website or online service, where such website or online service is operated for commercial purposes involving commerce among the several States or with one (1) or more foreign nations; in any territory of the United States or in the District of Columbia, or between any such territory and another such territory or any State or foreign nation; or between the District of Columbia and any State, territory, or foreign nation.
+Personal information is collected or maintained on behalf of an operator when: